 Real estate has been turning average people into millionaires for decades.
 Both REITs and crowdfunded real estate platforms provide solid options for the average retail investor to get access to this asset class in a passive way.
 These options take the guess work out of real estate investing, and allow you to invest in portfolios of real estate.In most cases, a REIT is better for an investor looking for liquidity.
 In most cases, crowdfunded real estate is better for an investor with a longer time horizon looking to reap the benefits of private real estate ownership.

 Every real estate investment is different, so it is important to do your research before committing to a long term investment.
-Most experts would agree that real estate plays an important role in any well diversified portfolio, so why not add some today?
+Most experts would agree that real estate plays an important role in any well-diversified portfolio, so what do you think?